wrmthorne/mds-exporter/README.md

 `last`: Whatever token was used most recently - keeps track of where you are in any current download <br/>
 `latest`: The token from your most complete download (the one that got the farthest) <br/>

-This setup gives you options when things go wrong.
-You can always use `base` to start over completely.
+This setup gives you options when things go wrong or go missing.
+You can always use `base` to redownload the whole dataset from the start.
 If a download gets interrupted, `last` lets you resume right where you stopped.
 And `latest` stays safe and untouched, so you can always go back to refreshing your best/most complete dataset without messing up your current download progress.

 ### Token Management